Make this Taco Ring Recipe with crescent rolls for the dinner table and watch it disappear!

 - Place the meat on the larger end of the crescents.
 Top with 1 cup of cheese.

-- Pull the point of the crescents over the taco meat and tuck it under the centre of the circle.
+- Pull the point of the crescent over the taco meat and tuck it under the centre of the circle.
+Repeat with each crescent.
 Top with remaining cheese.

 - Bake 20-25 minutes or until golden.
 Cool 5-10 minutes before slicing.